gonzalo123/logs2cloudwatch/README.md

-# Sending logs to AWS CloudWatch with a sidecar pattern
+# Sending logs to AWS CloudWatch with a sidecar pattern and Python

 In a Docker Swarm environment, the sidecar pattern is a common architectural approach used to extend the functionality of a primary container without directly modifying it.